 First, let’s have a quick discussion about the zero waste movement.
 What does zero waste really mean?
 Is zero waste even possible?

 The zero waste movement grew out of concern about overflowing landfills and plastic pollution accumulating in oceans.
 The goal of the movement is to look for ways to use less plastic and ultimately produce as little waste as possible.

 Zero waste is more of a guiding philosophy than a strict protocol.
 It’s a mindset that helps us be conscious of the impact of our purchases on the environment and to do our best to reduce waste when we can.

 Adopting a zero waste mindset is a way to take some control and responsibility and know that we are doing our part to help the planet.

-How to Get Started With Zero Waste
+How to Live a Zero Waste Life

 If you are just starting out on a zero waste journey, I recommend looking at the products you use and making changes based on the following: